cjmet/WeatherKitty/Project.md

 ### Project Current Work and Fixes

+- [ ] Mobile
   - [ ] Increase Chart Margins and remove Chart Vertical Override, or if less than 1:1 scroll page instead of over-ride.
   - [ ] Maps and Matrix need the same margins
   - [ ] un-sticky the header for mobile.
   - [ ] fix scrolling, or hide up once scrolled?
   - [ ] browser full-screen for mobile?
   - [ ] Map Zoom on Mobile.
 - [ ] Hardware Dev Machine
 - [ ] More tests for API status and server status
 - [ ] Cors, SSL, CorsProxy, Decompression on Mobile.